 Q: What is the maximum RAM in an OpenMetal Medium v5 bare metal server?

-Three upgrade levels are available above the 256 GB base: 512 GB (16x 32 GB, all slots filled), 1 TB (16x 64 GB), and 2 TB (16x 128 GB).
+Three upgrade levels are available above the 256 GB base: 512 GB (16x 32 GB, all slots filled) and 1 TB (16x 64 GB), the stocked maximum; capacities above 1 TB use special-order 256 GB RDIMMs (up to 4 TB).
 The 1 TB level is significant beyond raw capacity: it is the minimum configuration required to activate Intel TDX confidential computing on the Xeon 6505P platform.
 Reaching 1 TB also requires replacing the eight base 32 GB modules: a full DIMM swap, not a slot-fill.

 The practical RAM threshold depends on workload type.
 In-memory databases (Redis, MySQL with large InnoDB buffer pools, ClickHouse) exhaust 256 GB quickly at medium-scale deployments.
 Proxmox and KVM virtualization hosts consolidating 20-plus VMs typically benefit from 512 GB or more.
 CPU-based ML inference with large transformer models (70B+ parameters) requires 1 TB or above to hold model weights fully in RAM without swap.